cyberforge1/imageForge/README.md

 - [x] A collection of local data for creating randomized prompts
 - [x] A series of Python scripts that generate prompts and make API requests
 - [x] A user registration and login system
-- [x] Generation of unique prompts using the ChatGPT 3.5 Turbo Model
+- [x] Generation of unique data using the ChatGPT 3.5 Turbo & DALL-E 2 Models
-- [x] Generation of unique images using the DALL-E 2 Model
 - [x] A full-stack application to display this data

 ## Additions & Improvements